What is needed to get a TFL Private Hire (PCO) license to drive a cab in London?

 4. Certificate Of Good Conduct / Living And Working Abroad Form ***Optional***

 If you have lived outside the UK for more than three consecutive months in the past three years, TFL will ask you to fill out the Living And Working Abroad Form.
 If needed, it will need to provide a certificate of good conduct, translated and notarized by an embassy if not issued in the UK.
-It is pretty much a criminal record check which has to be provided from the consular of the country that you have resided for more than three months in the last three years.
+It is pretty much a criminal record check which has to be provided by the consular of the country that you have resided for more than three months in the last three years.
 It is separate from the compulsory DBS check you need to pass, and it is due only if you are foreign or have lived outside of UK for a while.

 5. Topographical Skills Certificate